Kia EV9 wins coveted Red Dot: ‘Best of the Best’ Award

-(MENAFN- Ogilvy) Dubai, United Arab Emirates, April 30, 2024 — The Kia EV9 has been recognized with the prestigious ‘Best of the Best’ award at the Red Dot Award: Product Design 2024 in the Cars and Motorcycles category.
+(MENAFN- Asdaa-amman) Dubai, United Arab Emirates, May 1, 2024 — The Kia EV9 has been recognized with the prestigious ‘Best of the Best’ award at the Red Dot Award: Product Design 2024 in the Cars and Motorcycles category.
 Success at the highest level of the global design competition acknowledges the contribution Kia as a brand, and the EV9 in particular, has made to setting exceptional standards of design innovation.

 The Red Dot: ‘Best of the Best’ award, presented only to the most pioneering designs, further validates the success of the Kia design team in creating the EV9, the brand’s first flagship electric SUV.